 10 Sept – 8 Nov 2008

 Can three complete strangers – from different continents, cultures and creative disciplines – collaborate from afar to create a forceful artistic statement about a political event?
-They can, they have!
+They can and they have!
 Their work, prepared without ever meeting face-to-face, uses Google Earth, Second Life, wikis and blog technologies – not to mention old-fashioned hand-printed Agitprop posters – to address the forthcoming U.S. Presidential election.
 The three artists all speak English, and all are fluent in Internet media.
 They were given no restrictions other than not meeting in person, and no directions other than the topic of the forthcoming Presidential election.
-Heather Wagner, director of online exhibitions, coordinated the project for Location One.Mission Accomplished?The chosen three:Â Susanne Berkenheger (Berlin), Andy Deck(NYC), and Hidenori Watanave (Tokyo)
+Heather Wagner, director of online exhibitions, coordinated the project for Location One.
+Mission Accomplished?
+The chosen three: Susanne Berkenheger (Berlin), Andy Deck(NYC), and Hidenori Watanave (Tokyo)

 19 Jun – 26 Jul 2008

-Conceived as a site-specific installation, And we move continues Jean Shin’s investigation into the nature of music and its production.
+Conceived as a site-specific installation, And We Move continues Jean Shin’s investigation into the nature of music and its production.
 The installation utilizes the display of clothing, a video projection on fabric, unwound audio tape, embroidery, and compositional scores on prints, to explore how music is visualized and expressed through movement of the body, and how sound can be imprinted onto a surface.

-24 Apr – 14 Jun 2008Aoife’s interdisciplinary practice is shaped by recurrent themes of permutation, multiplicity, cultural paraphernalia and mass identification.
+Aoife’s interdisciplinary practice is shaped by recurrent themes of permutation, multiplicity, cultural paraphernalia and mass identification.
 She utilizes collage, found object and the reinterpretation of prefabricated forms to communicate new ideas and the mutability of image over context.

-18 – 26 Apr 2008Nina Sobell pioneered the use of video, computers, and interactivity in art, as well as performance on the Web.
+Nina Sobell pioneered the use of video, computers, and interactivity in art, as well as performance on the Web.
 Since 1969, when she first used video to document participants’ undirected interactions with her sculptures, she investigates the extent to which video enables her to manipulate the relation between time and space, and to create a vortex for human experience, in which the mediated event coincides with public experience, memory, and relationships.

 26 Feb – 19 Apr 2008